 There’s some uncertainty about just how many phones Samsung will release, and what form they’ll take.
 Initial murmurings suggested that all S8 models will go for that Edge look with the dual-curved screen.
-Bloomberg also reported that the S8 “will only come with wraparound displays,” but an early January report from Sammobile raised the specter of a similar lineup to the S7, with a regular flat model and a curved edge variant.
+Bloomberg also reported that the S8 “will only come with wraparound displays,” but a January report from Sammobile raised the specter of a similar lineup to the S7, with a regular flat model and a curved edge variant.

 A new digital assistant